jantman/RPyMostat/README.md

 I've really only started some proof-of-concept work for some parts of this (see the [PoC branch](https://github.com/jantman/RPyMostat/tree/PoC) for that).

+Note that I attempted something like this [a long time ago](https://github.com/jantman/tuxostat).

 See:

 * [Architecture.md](Architecture.md) for an overview of the architecture, and most of the documentation that currently exists.